How Human-Centric Lighting Improves Healthcare Spaces

 Staff Areas

-Nurses’ stations and support spaces benefit from lighting that supports focus without overstimulation.
+Nurses’ stations and support spaces benefit from lighting that maintains focus without overstimulation.
+In addition, human-centric lighting helps staff stay alert during critical tasks while avoiding excessive brightness during night shifts.

 Intensive and Special Care Units